by Jeff Martin, Esq.

 PWN is a powerful tool when skillfully used.

-Essentially, IDEA 2004 requires the IEP team to formally and logically accept or reject any suggestions that a member of an IEP team makes.
-34 C.F.R. § 300.503.
-And parents, we are members of the IEP team!
+Essentially, IDEA 2004 requires the IEP team to formally and logically accept or reject any suggestions or requests that an IEP team member makes.
+(34 C.F.R. § 300.503.)
+As parents, we are members of the IEP team!

 I like the form created by Judy Bonnell and available on Wrightslaw.com.
 This is the type of form that I will use for my daughter’s next IEP meeting.